 Has watching the Olympics on TV or hearing stores of the crazy antics of college students at spring break ever led you to wonder why some folks take on amazingly frightening challenges?

-The amygdala is a small almond-shaped bundle of neurons in the middle of your brain that quickly asseses potential danger and triggers immediate flight, flight, freeze or submissive reactions.
+The amygdala is a small almond-shaped bundle of neurons in the middle of your brain that quickly assesses potential danger and then triggers immediate flight, flight, freeze or submissive reactions.
 Animals have that same little brain organ.
-For them and for humans, the quick messages that the amydala sends forth mostly keep us safely out of trouble.
+For them and for humans, the quick messages that the amygdala sends forth mostly keep us safely out of trouble.